Ed.D. in Organizational Leadership Rankings Methodology

 - Academic Requirements: Both the Ph.D. and Ed.D. are research-focused doctoral programs.
 Having said that, the Ph.D. deals with original insights—students are expected to conduct research that advances the understanding and practice of leadership.
 An Ed.D. in Organizational Leadership may have more real-world courses, an internship or practicums, and a practice-based dissertation or capstone project.

 - Career Aims: Ph.D. graduates often go on to jobs in academia or research institutions, although there are some who choose to become C-level executives and administrators.
 Ed.D. graduates typically seek high-level leadership & management positions within their field.
+Some may serve as adjunct professors.

 Earning an Ed.D. in Organizational Leadership